trust-tech/Trustmachine-Go/README.md

 ![trust-tech.org](trust-tech.jpg)
-## Trustmachine Go -- Testnet
+## Trustmachine Go -- Test Stage

 TrustMachine project aims to provide with global dececntralized trust service and it will be implemented in a typed functional language based on the Blackpaper.
 Currently we are choosing ethereum's golang implementation of Yellowpaper to secure the Testnet of Trustmachine.
 Another implementation to secure the network is parity's rust implementation.
 We will switch to mainnet once the testnet is stabalized with our own implementation.
+It is assumed that the project will change massively over time.

 [![API Reference](
 https://camo.githubusercontent.com/915b7be44ada53c290eb157634330494ebe3e30a/68747470733a2f2f676f646f632e6f72672f6769746875622e636f6d2f676f6c616e672f6764646f3f7374617475732e737667